syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 {% endhighlight %}
 {% endtabs %}

-The following gif image illustrates the result of the above code:
+The following image illustrates the result of the above code:

 ![.NET MAUI ComboBox ItemTemplate](Images/UICustomization/ItemTemplate.png)

-## Customize ComboBoxItem based on condition
+## Customize the DropDown (suggestion) item based on condition

 The [ItemTemplate]() property helps you to decorate drop-down items conditionally based on their content using the custom templates.
 The default value of `ItemTemplate` is `null`.